White-Label AI Social Media Management for Agencies

 Making the switch.

-If you’re running an agency on scheduling tools and manual content creation, the transition to a white-label AI platform looks like this:
+If you’re running an agency on scheduling tools and manual content production, the transition to a white-label AI platform looks like this:

-1. Start with 3-5 clients.
+Start with 3-5 clients.
 Don’t migrate everyone at once.
-Pick clients where you can measure the impact: ideally ones where content creation is eating the most hours.
+Pick clients where you can measure the impact — ideally ones where production is eating the most senior hours.

-2. Train the AI on each brand.
-Point it at the client’s website.
-Upload their brand guidelines.
-Let it learn their voice.
+Train the AI on each brand.
+Point it at the client’s website, or upload the brand discovery work your team has already done.
+Let it learn the voice.
 This takes about 15 minutes per client.

-3. Run parallel for two weeks.
-Keep creating content manually while the AI generates its versions.
-Compare quality.
+Run parallel for two weeks.
+Keep creating content the old way while the AI generates first drafts.
+Have your creative team compare both.
 Adjust the AI’s output until it matches your standards.

-5. Enable white-label.
+Enable white-label.
 Add your logo, set up your custom domain, configure branded email notifications.
-Client-facing experience is now 100% your brand.
+Every client-facing surface is now your agency.

 Most agencies complete this transition in 2-3 weeks per client batch.
 The multi-client dashboard makes it straightforward to manage everything from one workspace.

 Ready to white-label your content production?
-Start your free trial: no credit card required.
+Start your free trial.
 Or see agency pricing to find the right plan for your client count.
+Try it for 3 days • $0 today • Cancel anytime

 Apaya writes your posts, designs your graphics, and publishes everywhere — automatically.